Arborist recommends removal of a favorite tree

 At the Feb.
 6 meeting of the Cold Spring Village Board, Mayor Dave Merandy said he would request a second assessment of the tree by arborists at SavAtree, the company that created a tree protection plan for the copper beech.

 “It seems that the tree that was supposed to be protected and was a focal point during Butterfield approvals will shortly no longer be, sadly,” Merandy said.
-He added that in 2013, SavAtree felt that the beech’s condition was not a concern and that it was “savable” but that now, “four or five years later, it’s in need of being taken down.”The Current is a nonprofit supported by its readers; please consider a year-end gift.
+He added that in 2013, SavAtree felt that the beech’s condition was not a concern and that it was “savable” but that now, “four or five years later, it’s in need of being taken down.”The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.